 How to search for SkyTeam availability

-You can search any of the alliance’s airlines websites to find award availability.
-Public commentary suggests that the Flying Blue website is the best site to use for SkyTeam award availability, however you need to become a member of the program in order to access this functionality.
+You can search any of the alliance’s airline websites to find reward seat availability.
+Public commentary suggests that the Flying Blue (Air France/KLM) website is a great place to start.
+However, you need to become a member of the program in order to access this functionality.

-Whether joining a SkyTeam frequent flyer program will be of benefit to you is determined primarily by your personal travel patterns.
-Joining one of these programs is best suited to those who travel internationally often from/to primary and secondary hubs of SkyTeam Alliance carriers.
+It’s best suited to those who travel internationally often, between primary and secondary hubs of SkyTeam Alliance carriers.
 This is due to the limited opportunities to earn miles in these programs outside of actually flying.

-Should your flying be mostly of a domestic nature, or to destinations outside of SkyTeam hubs, then Qantas, Velocity or rival Alliance programs may be a better choice.
+Should your flying be mostly of a domestic nature, or to destinations outside of SkyTeam hubs, then Qantas Frequent Flyer, Velocity Frequent Flyer or rivals Oneworld and Star Alliance may be a better choice.